-- You may use only one line during the open water season. - You may use two lines through the ice except on designated trout lakes and streams. - On designated trout lakes and streams, only one line is allowed at any time. - More than one line may be allowed on border waters (page 58) and Lake Superior (page 26).
+- You may use only 1 line during the open water season except 2 lines may be used in the Minnesota River downstream of the Granite Falls Dam and in the Mississippi River downstream of St. Anthony Falls. - You may use 2 lines through the ice except on designated trout lakes and streams. - On designated trout lakes and streams, only 1 line is allowed at any time. - More than 1 line may be allowed on border waters (page 66) and Lake Superior (page 34).